nrkno/nrkno-sanity-libs/README.md

 # NRK.no Sanity libraries

 NRK.no Sanity libraries contains an assortment of plugins and libraries used by NRK.no to extend Sanity Studio and apps using Sanity as a datasource.

+[Principles of nrkno-sanity](docs/nrkno-sanity-principles.md) outlines a bit about how NRK.no has configured Sanity Studio to optimize for a multi-team environment, all shipping content to distributed frontend.

-Many of the libraries are based around the idea of [option driven design](packages/sanity-plugin-nrkno-odd-utils/docs/option-driven-design.md).
+Many of the libraries are based around the idea of [option driven design](packages/sanity-plugin-nrkno-odd-utils/docs/option-driven-design.md), and everything relies on [typesafe-schemas](packages/nrkno-sanity-typesafe-schemas/README.md).

 Please note that NRK is not looking for [contributions](./CONTRIBUTING.md) for this particular repo.